henrydatei/quizduell_cheat/README.md

 I've also made a legit version (`./legit-bot.sh`) of my bot that won't play perfect games but tries to be a bit better than your opponent.

+With `start_games.sh` you can check how many games you have currently running and start new to have 5 games running any time.

 ### API mode
 I've added an API mode which allows you to get the results from my scripts in a computer readable form.
 Just add `api` as last argument when running a script to enter the API mode.
 - Example: `./list_of_games.sh` (normal output), `./list_of_games api` (API mode)